mathiase4/sippyshop/README.md

 - Django DEBUG is set to False in production, and all secret keys are kept out of the codebase.
 - Only allowed hosts can access the site.
+- ALLOWED_HOSTS includes the Heroku domain
+- CSRF_TRUSTED_ORIGINS includes the live URL
+- Only staff can use Django admin
+- users can only delete and edit their own reviews
+- Order history is visible only to the owner

 ## Attrribution